-Dangerous Things is a novel of ideas: big ideas, novel ideas, old ideas, ideas that defy reason, others that seem to defy gravity.
-A stunning new campus is planned, a radical restructure proposed, internationalisation is heralded as the make-or-break future as Sparkes-Orr struggles to re-establish for itself some sense of contemporary identity.
-And there are those who still yearn for the freedom of the ‘Golden Age’…
+Dangerous Things is awash with ideas: big ideas, novel ideas, old ideas, ideas that defy reason, others that seem to defy gravity.
+A stunning new campus is proposed, and a radical restructure, as Sparkes-Orr struggles to re-establish for itself some sense of a coherent identity.
+Others yearn for the freedom of the university’s ’Golden Age’…

 ✽ ✽ ✽